Herbal sleep aids can, for many people, be a good choice for treating insomnia and sleep difficulties naturally.

-This common flavoring for beer also has a calming, sedative effect and it has been used for millennia to treat insomnia, anxiety, agitation and to relieve pain.
+Hops (Humulus lupulus) is a common flavoring for beer but also has a calming, soothing effect, and it has been used for millennia to treat insomnia, anxiety, agitation and to relieve pain.

 The soothing substance found in hops is probably methyl butanol, which has a calming effect on the central nervous system.

 Hops can be consumed as herbal tea, or in tincture or capsule form which may also contain other sleep-enhancing herbs like valerian.
 Pillows are sometimes made of hops to help induce relaxation and restful sleep.